 Water is the most overlooked ingredient in the process of brewing coffee.
 Many people buy a coffee machine, roast their own beans, and grind them fresh only to use tap water to brew their coffee.
 This can have disastrous results.

-- How do I know if my water is suitable for making coffee?
+- How do I know if the best ph water for coffee making?

-- What are the best water qualities for coffee?
+- What are the qualities of a perfect water for coffee?

 - Should I use bottled or distilled water to make my coffee?

 - Is chlorine bad for coffee beans and good for drinking water?

 - I live near a filter spring or mineral spa.
 What do I need to know about the best water hardness for coffee before brewing with it?